Looking back on Greece's shock EURO 2004 win

 "All the players from the team are still in touch," says Dellas.
 "We're still active and we've established an NGO called Champions for Life, which aims to help people and carry out charity work throughout the community.
 We still often get together and we've remained very active over the years.
 As for the 20th anniversary, we're preparing something big.
 Everyone in Greece will be able to come together and celebrate that amazing win all over again."

 Nobody will be surprised that their camaraderie endures.
-Indeed, Greece’s band of brothers’ spirit was key to their astonishing success, the national team having never previously won even a single game at a major tournament.
+Indeed, the spirit of Greece's band of brothers was key to their astonishing success, the national team having never previously won even a single game at a major tournament.
 Did they think they had a trophy shot before the action began?
 "No, not at all," insists Dellas.
 So how did Greece win EURO 2004?
 Crucially, what they did have was an incredible bond, and by pulling together they went on to beat hosts Portugal in both their opening game and the final – not to mention their knockout wins against holders France and a much-fancied Czech Republic side.

 "We didn't have the same star players that other teams in that EURO had," adds Dellas.
 "But we all got along very well as characters, and we were also a very tight-knit group.
 That helped us to defeat those star-quality teams who seemed much better than us.
 We all had strong personalities and good characters.
 Our main advantage, though, was that we were all able to put the team ahead of ourselves."

 Nowhere was that truer than in defence, as Dellas recently saw for himself.
-The former centre-back was part of a rearguard which conceded just four times in six games, keeping clean sheets in all their knockout matches.
-His leadership in front of goal earned him a place in UEFA’s Team of the Tournament, and yet he is keen to underline the rigour and tenacity that characterised the entire side.
+The former centre-back was part of a rearguard that conceded just four times in six games, keeping clean sheets in all three knockout matches.
+His leadership in front of goal earned him a place in UEFA's Team of the Tournament, and yet he is keen to underline the rigour and tenacity that characterised the entire side.

 "I rewatched all those games recently," he says.
 "I'd never watched them before.
 Being a coach now, I noticed things that surprised me, like how excellent the effort of the forward and midfield players was.
 They did a great job in helping to relieve the pressure on the players in defence, and I could see that every player was working hard on the pitch.
 Credit goes to all the players in that squad, not just myself or my fellow defenders."